- IISc Safety Manual (pdf)

 - Chemical Safety: Required for all those who plan to work with chemicals (NFPA rating > 1).
 This is a very common hazard on campus.
 If you are unsure, take the test.
 Expected length 60-70 mins.
 [PPT, Video]

-- Required if you plan to use gas cylinders or cryogens in the lab.
+- Gas & Cryo Safety: Required for all those who plan to use Gas cylinders or cryogens in the lab.
 Expected length 20 mins for each presentation.
-[Gas safety PPT, Cryo safety PPT].
+[Gas safety PPT, Cryo safety PPT, Compressed PPT].

 - Biological Safety: Required for all who plan to work in bio-labs.
 Expected length is 20 mins.
 [PPT]